Meena Alexander: Honors and awards

 Fault Lines, her memoir, was chosen by Publishers Weekly as one of the Best Books of 1993, and her poetry collection Illiterate Heart won the 2002 PEN Open Book Award.
 In 2002, she was awarded the Imbongi Yesizwe Poetry International Award.
 She was the recipient of the 2009 Distinguished Achievement Award from the South Asian Literary Association for contributions to American literature.
 In 2016, she received a Word Masala award from the Word Masala Foundation.
+On 1 May 2024, she was honored with a Google Doodle, in honor of it being the first day of Asian American, Native Hawaiian and Pacific Islander Heritage Month.